How The Parable of the Good Samaritan Relates to Life Today

 Consider putting yourself in the Samaritan’s shoes.
 What would you have thought of first?
 The fact that he’s from a different race or that he is dying and needs help?

-Be honest with yourself, would you help someone if you know they will never be able to return the favor?
+Be honest with yourself, would you help someone if you knew they would never be able to return the favor?
 If you answered yes, then good for you.
 But most of us wouldn’t.

 Most of us help because we are expecting a reward of some sort.
 We return a lost wallet and expect the owner to reward us.
 We help our friends because we assume that they’ll also help us when we are in need.

-The Samaritan knew that the wounded man may never help him in return.
-Yet, he pressed on because he knew it’s the right thing to do.
+The Samaritan knew that the wounded man might never help him in return.
+Yet, he pressed on because he knew it was the right thing to do.

 Being a Good Samaritan in its modern-day context is hard.
 Most of the time, we are so wrapped up in our own lives that we forget about our less fortunate brethren.
 But you can still fix that.

 Start with little acts of kindness and practice more empathy.
-Think less about what others can do for you and more on what you can do for them.
+Think less about what others can do for you and more about what you can do for them.
 That, in itself, is already being a good Samaritan.
-(Related: The Most Valuable Lessons We Learned From “Tuesdays With Morrie”)

 Donate To The Poor & Homeless Of South Florida